ejupialked/cryptchat/README.md

 ## Project Status

 This project is currently in development.
 Currently I'm working on making the code more readable and maintainable.
 If there are any issues let me know or open a pull request.
+Very soon I will upload a guide on how to run and clone this repo on your machine so that you can use it and learn.

 ## Screenshots
 ### Client